Ernestnzx/rosalind/README.md

 > [Rosalind](http://rosalind.info/about) is a platform for learning bioinformatics through problem solving.
 This repository contains my solutions to some of the questions that I solved ✨

 ## Why Bioinformatics? 🧬

-After learning String Data Structures (such as Suffix Arrays and Suffix Trees) and String Matching Algorithms in Competitive Programming.
-I found it to be one of the most satisfying yet cursed topic that I've learnt so far.
+After learning String Data Structures (such as Suffix Arrays and Suffix Trees) and String Matching Algorithms in Competitive Programming, I found it to be one of the most satisfying yet cursed topic that I've learnt so far.
 Coincidentally, I stumbled upon a textbook 'Algorithms in Bioinformatics: A Practical Introduction' by a former Professor from the National University of Singapore and thus started a journey down this rabbit hole that I'm thoroughly enjoying.

 ## Current Goals in learning Bioinformatics? 🎯

 - **Exploration**: I do not have any background in Biology so I'm using this opportunity to pick up the basics while sharpening my algorithmic skills
 - **Algorithmic Curiosity**: Solving problems is one of the main reason why I love Computer Science, so Bioinformatics is a natural progression into solving real life problems.

 ## Bioinformatics Stronghold

 |Problem Name|Problem ID|Solution|